JohnScarrow/cs-115/README.md

-Slugger: A Quirky Pygame Adventure
+Slugger :snail: :sparkles:
-Welcome to Slugger – an inventive and fun game built with Python and Pygame!
-In this game, you control a slug as it dodges bouncing snail shells on its way to victory.
-Can you help the slug make it to the top without a collision?
+Welcome to Slugger – a quirky Python game built with Pygame!
+In this game, you control a charming slug making its way through a field of bouncing snail shells.
+Will you help the slug reach the top of the screen without getting squished?

-(Replace this placeholder image with your own banner image if you like)
+(Add your own banner image by replacing the URL above)

 Table of Contents
 Introduction